 You may worry your soulmate could go back to his ex.
 And because of that worry you let things slide.
 Actually, you let too many things slide.
 The fear of your soulmate going back to his ex will create a dynamic in your relationship that will be very difficult to change down the road.

 When a couple gets together, they create their roles and rules in the relationship.
 If your fear of your soulmate going back to their ex keeps you from creating and enforcing healthy boundaries, you will wind up in a dysfunctional soulmate relationship.
-The strength of love propels a relationship forward, the weakness of fear destroys the ability to create a solid foundation for a relationship.
-If you are coming from a place of fear, what you fear most (which is the end of the relationship) will most likely come to pass.
-If you have faith in the relationship, and in yourself and the connection you have, you will have the strength to do what needs to be done to preserve that relationship.
+The strength of love propels a relationship forward.
+But the weakness of fear destroys the ability to create a solid foundation for a relationship.
+If you’re coming from a place of fear, what you fear most (the end of the relationship) will most likely come to pass.
+If you have faith in the relationship, in yourself and the connection, you will have the strength to do what needs to be done to preserve that relationship.

 Sometimes the fear of your soulmate returning to their ex becomes a reality.
 Your soulmate may not be ready to embrace your connection and learn their lessons.
 They may develop an on/off relationship with both you and the ex.
 Things are going great between the two of you and then all of a sudden your soulmate starts acting weird.
 You feel a strange distance developing between the two of you.
 There’s a nagging feeling he may be in communication with his ex.
 You ask him what’s wrong and they tell you everything is fine.
 But you know better.